skillcycler/Riddles/README.md

 - Wingidon's Expansion Pack
 - The Salem Trials
 - Powerplay
+Any other mod is not guaranteed to work well with some of the characters in this mod.
+In particular, Better Lies (also by me) isn't compatible with this mod.

 ## Changes from Base Game
 - All Demons will have a Night Cycle to fix duplicate night bugs